zelvaiz/Product-Recommendation-ELT-Pipeline/readme.md

-# Product Reccomendation ELT Pipeline: Extract With Airbyte, Load to Bigquery, Transform With DBT and Orchestration With Airflow
+# Product Recommendation ELT Pipeline: Extract With Airbyte, Load to Bigquery, Transform With DBT and Orchestration With Airflow

 ## User Case